-Long-legged pink birds greet you in the town of Rio Lagartos even before you hit the water.
-We’d traveled to town on a day trip from Valladolid and it was clear from the moment we arrived that the quiet, dusty town had one claim to fame: flamingos, which explains the plastic versions that decorate the main drag into town.
+We traveled to the town of Río Lagartos on a day trip from Valladolid and it was clear from the moment we arrived that the quiet, dusty town had one claim to fame: flamingos.

 We hadn’t gotten in much shore-searching when one of the local guides approached us and started bartering.
-Before we knew it we were in a boat with his colleague, guide Henry Jesus Pat Celis (more about him later), and on our way to flamingo-central for 450 pesos (about US$34) instead of the usual 600 pesos.
-Still a lot of money for us, but there are only a handful of places in the world where wild flamingos congregate like this which is why the Río Lagartos Biosphere Reserve is a UNESCO World Heritage Site.
+Before we knew it we were in a boat with his colleague, guide Henry Jesus Pat Celis, and on our way to flamingo-central for 450 pesos (about US$34) instead of the usual 600 pesos.
+That was still a lot of money for us, but there are only a handful of places in the world where wild flamingos congregate like this which is why the Río Lagartos Biosphere Reserve is a UNESCO Site.

 We headed out through a beautiful mangrove-ringed waterway and started seeing the first smatterings of flamingos within 10 minutes.
 Henry was non-plussed and kept assuring us that there were thousands more of the long-legged pink creatures to come.